Pneumonia-Detection-using-EdgeML/pneumonia-detection-edgeml-other-libs/README.md

 # Penumonia Detection using EdgeML
 Pneumonia Detection project made using Edge Impulse, Himax, Raspberry Pi and balenaCloud.

+## Hardware Required
+• Raspberry Pi 3B+/4B (Here we have used a balenaFin which is an industrial grade Raspberry Pi)

+• Himax WE-1 Dev Board (in case you don't have access to bandwidth)

+## Software Required
+• Edge Impulse Studio

+• Edge Impulse CLI

+• balenaCloud

+• balenaOS

 ## To deploy on Raspberry Pi using balenaCloud
 Click on the following link to deploy the application to your Balena account: